Listening to this episode today on creating a daily spiritual practice couldn’t have come at a better time.

 What I need might be to be more present or in alignment with my authentic self, which I mentioned were my main purposes for doing a daily spiritual practice back then.
 But it could also be that I need to get grounded when I'm in an activated state.
 Or I need to just be with challenging feelings that need to be felt.

 Journaling has definitely remained an important, ongoing practice for me.
-As I said in the episode, this practice can really help you reflect on how you want to move forward from an unclear situation.
-Journaling gives you the opportunity to learn what you want (or don’t want) in your life and what triggers you.
+As I said in the episode, this practice can really help us reflect on how we want to move forward from an unclear situation.
+Journaling gives us the opportunity to learn what we want (or don’t want) in our life and what triggers us.

 Seeing the patterns was like getting smacked in the face.
 I was still playing out my ongoing pattern of being in insecurely attached relationships.
 They might not have looked or felt as obvious and painful as other situations in the past, but I was still reinforcing that well-worn track.

 Moving forward from that reflection, I am going into 2022 with a strengthened resolve to make some hard but necessary decisions that will pave the way to more securely attached relationships.

 Also, I've had a lot of spiraling thoughts before bed the past few days, so I’ve been bringing my small physical journal to bed with me (I usually type in a Google Doc).
 I’ll write whatever feelings or emotions are coming up for me, then identify why.

 From there, I quickly get into figuring out action steps for what I need to do next to get more grounded and aligned with my authentic self.
 I’ve become way faster at deciding on the right actions to take as I have worked a lot on tapping into my intuition and really understanding where my various triggers come from, what my boundaries are, and what my current capacity is.